 Retail does not have to die, it just have to reinvent itself and cater to the newer age of audiences.
-With the rampant invasion of eCommerce, you can basically buy everything online through the web or a mobile app.
+With the rampant invasion of eCommerce, you can basically buy everything online through the web or a mobile app, you just need to know what is ecommerce in order to do this.
 Retail is getting expensive especially in countries such as Singapore.
 Revenue can barely cover the cost of rental expenses, let alone staffing costs.

 Retail should not just be the selling of products; it should be the selling of an experience.

 The perfect weather for me is “aircon” weather.
 That is, you go outside, and temperatures are similar to that of the internals of a shopping mall.
 25 degree Celsius plus minus is perfect.
 Absolutely perfect.
 In Singapore, you get low 30s all year round during the day.
 Just a week and more ago we had 20s all day.

 Went cycling half-way through the nearby park connector and managed to see the sun rising.
 After a decade of never cycling I managed to slowly pick it back up again.
 Have never cycled outside my estate before though.
 Maybe one day I will be confident and skillful enough enough to cycle along the roads or something.

 I must say cycling is pretty fun.
 Much better than running.
 I hate running.

 Changi Airport is one of the top airports in the world.
 Whether is it the service wise, facilities or the general experience at the airport, it ranks one of the highest in the world.
 Adding to its highly regarded reputation of being a world class airport is a work of art called Kinetic Rain.
 Kinetic rain consists of 608 rain droplets that are made out of lightweight aluminum.
 They are suspended by the use of thin steel ropes that are all connected to a motor that is hidden in the ceilings above.
 From there, the rain droplets can move and form different shapes and structures that are simply gorgeous to watch.
 Be prepared to stop and stare.
 Continue reading →